-Bybit is a somewhat late addition to the ever-growing suite of exchanges looking to provide cryptocurrency derivative trading services.
+Bybitis a somewhat late addition to the ever-growing suite of exchanges looking to provide cryptocurrency derivatives trading strategy.

 The platform came to be sometime in 2018 with its original headquarters being established in Singapore.
-Since then they’ve expanded their operations to additional offices in Hong Kong and Taiwan in an effort to support their growing user base of 100,000+ traders hailing from places such as North America, Europe, Russia, Japan, South Korea and Southeast Asia.
+Since then they’ve expanded its operations to additional offices in Hong Kong and Taiwan in an effort to support its growing user base of 100,000+ crypto traders hailing from places such as North America, Europe, Russia, Japan, South Korea, and Southeast Asia.

-To reflect this multi-national pool of users, the exchange’s interface is currently accessible in English, Chinese, Traditional Chinese, Korean, and Japanese.
+To reflect this multi-national pool of users, the exchange’s interface is currently accessible in English, Chinese, Traditional Chinese, Korean (South and North Korea), and Japanese.

 Who is behind the platform?

-Bybit is led by the CEO Ben Zhou; him and his team are very proud of their platform’s trade-matching engine abilities, claiming that the exchange is able to facilitate up to 100,000 transactions per second (with each trade being executed within 10 microseconds).
+Bybit is led by the CEO Ben Zhou; he and his team are very proud of their platform’s trade-matching engine abilities, claiming that the crypto exchange is able to facilitate up to 100,000 transactions per second (with each trade being executed within 10 microseconds).

 What can you trade on Bybit?

-This Singaporean trading hotshot specializes in already mentioned contracts for difference, also referred to as a type of futures contract caller perpetual contracts or perpetual swaps.
+This Singaporean trading hotshot specializes in already mentioned contracts for difference, also referred to as a type of futures contract caller perpetual contract or perpetual swaps.

 Perpetual swaps are a unique form of futures contract called an “inverse futures contract.”
-Similarly to regular futures, cash-settlement of the asset can be accomplished without physical delivery.
-However with inverse futures for Bitcoin, settlement of a BTC/USD futures contract happens in BTC, the base currency, instead of being settled in USD.
+Similar to regular futures, cash settlement of the asset can be accomplished without physical delivery.
+However, with inverse futures for Bitcoin, settlement of a BTC/USD futures contract happens in BTC, the base currency, instead of being settled in USD.

-They provide some very obvious advantages to any potential trader, including the ability to trade cryptocurrency against fiat pairs without exposing yourself to fiat and the ability to hedge your positions in USD by opening short positions.
-Additionally, these contracts are perpetual, meaning that they’ll never expire thanks to a negative funding system which charges a funding rate at three pre-determined times every day.
+They provide some very obvious advantages to any potential trader, including the ability to trade cryptocurrency against fiat pairs without exposing yourself to fiat currencies and the ability to hedge your positions in USD by opening short positions.
+Additionally, these contracts are perpetual, meaning that they’ll never expire thanks to a negative funding system that charges a Bybit funding rate at three pre-determined times every day.

 Supported cryptocurrencies and offered leverages on Bybit

-Bybit currently offers perpetual contracts for 4 cryptocurrency assets: Bitcoin, Ethereum, Ripple, and EOS.
-The platform has plans to expand to tokens like LTC, TRX and others in the future but nothing concrete has been set in motion on that topic.
+Bybit currently offers a perpetual contract for 4 cryptocurrency assets: Bitcoin, Ethereum, Ripple, and EOS.
+The platform has plans to expand to tokens like LTC, TRX, and others in the future but nothing concrete has been set in motion on that topic.

 Interested traders can create an account on the platform, deposit tradable assets onto their account’s corresponding wallet and start trading against the almighty USD at any time.

 The amount of leverage on offer will depend on the derivative contract you plan to trade.
-BTCUSD packs the best punch, offering leverages of up to 100X; the remaining three assets offer leverages of up to 50X.
+BTCUSD packs the best punch, allowing for up to 100X leverage ; the remaining three assets offer leverages of up to 50X.

 Experienced traders will find it pleasing that the exchange offers the ability to both short and long the available assets.
-Additionally they will enjoy seeing the built-in stop-loss feature which is always a welcoming risk-managing solution (one that’s surprisingly not present on some bigger and older market competitors).
+Additionally, they will enjoy seeing the built-in stop-loss feature which is always a welcoming risk-managing solution (one that’s surprisingly not present in some bigger and older market competitors).

 How to create an account on Bybit?